ReinouddeLange/TEC-1G/Hardware/ROM/Jumper settings.md

 SW3 is set to 2-3, so A14 which is in fact /WE on my EEPROM is HIGH.
 That is correct, we don't want Write enabled.

 SW4 is set to 1-2, so A15 which is in fact A14 on my EEPROM is LOW.
-This will determine which monitor is used
+This will determine which monitor is used.

 <img width="200" alt="SW3 - SW4" src="https://github.com/ReinouddeLange/TEC-1G/assets/6297024/ea182651-9c71-425b-bf39-fc8236015eff">

+Todo: test what happens with monitor if I change SW4.